yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 firms, even going down to small, mom-and-pop shops like the one that I invested with (more on that later).

-These firms manage one or more *funds*.
+These firms, in turn, manage one or more *funds*.
 The funds are what investors actually invest in, not the firms.
 By analogy to more traditional investments, the firms are the equivalent of Vanguard or Fidelity, and the funds are things like Vanguard's Total Stock Market Index